Savvy donors know that making a gift of stock or another appreciated asset instead of donating cash is one of the best ways to make a gift to charity.

 But by understanding the process and discovering numerous advantages, donors are empowered to embrace this transformative approach and unlock the true power of their investments.

-In this 2024 comprehensive guide, we’ll walk you through the process of giving stock to charity, including:
+In this 2025 comprehensive guide*, we’ll walk you through how to donate stock to charity, including:

 So, let’s dive in!